 We need to grasp how exceedingly clever was this counterfeit of Baal worship.
 Almost entire Israel was deceived.
 The word Baal was common.
 In ancient terminology, the husband was the master, the ba'al, of the wife who was dependent on him for her whole livelihood and over whom he had total authority.
-"Baal" being the simple every-day word for "lord," the people used it for God just as we today use the word "Lord."
-(Our Swahili Africans use the word "Bwana").
+"Baal" being the simple everyday word for "lord," the people used it for God just as we today use the word "Lord."
 They were actually afraid to pronounce the sacred name which even today we are not sure how to pronounce-Yahweh, Yakweh, or Jehovah.

 The Bible describes three aspects of Baal worship.
-Ellen White says it took the people about a century on this slippery slope (cf. Jeremiah 23:12) of confusion to descend to the Baal worship of Ahab's and Jezebel's day.
+Ellen White says it took the people about a century on this slippery slope (cf. Jer.
+23:12) of confusion to descend to the Baal worship of Ahab's and Jezebel's day.

 (1) It was an unconscious apostasy.
 Like a frog in warm water that gradually gets hot until he is boiled, the people were unconscious of this falling away.
 After Israel fell, the southern kingdom Judah also became infatuated with it.
-Jeremiah remonstrates with them, "How can you say, I am not polluted?
-I have not gone after the Baals?
-See your way in the valley, know what you have done" (2:23).
+Jeremiah remonstrates with them.